Housing Benefit (England, Scotland and Wales) - How do I claim Housing Benefit?

 When you claim Housing Benefit, you must give your national insurance number and evidence of who you are, for example, a birth certificate or driving licence.
 You also need to give evidence that you must pay the rent, for example, your rent book or tenancy agreement.

-If you are not claiming benefits like Income Support, you must give evidence of your income and savings, for example, bank statements or pay slips.
+You might need to give evidence of your income and savings, for example, bank statements or pay slips.

 When will my Housing Benefit claim begin?